Toronto Travel Guide

 Address: Area bordered by Spadina Avenue, Dundas Street, Bathurst Street and College Street Toronto

 A National Historic Site, Kensington Market embodies Toronto's multicultural society.
-Founded in the early twentieth century by eastern European Jewish immigrants and Italians, the area was renowned for its open-air market, evocative of those found in Europe.
-Home to immigrants from the Caribbean, China, East Africa and Vietnam War veterans, Kensinton Market is an infusion of world cultures, all of whom have left an imprint in the music, shops and restaurants of the area.
+Founded in the early twentieth century by eastern European Jewish immigrants and Italians, the area was renowned for its open-air market, reminiscent of those found in Europe.
+Home to immigrants from the Caribbean, China, East Africa and Vietnam War veterans, Kensington Market is an infusion of world cultures, all of which have left an imprint in the music, shops and restaurants of the area.
 A hybrid of cheap eclectic clothing retailers, fresh produce stores, cheese merchants, fishmongers, cafés and general bric-a-brac stores, the Kensington Market area offers a rambunctious downtown atmosphere.
-The most prominent streets are Augusta Avenue and Kensington Avenue.
+The most prominent streets are Augusta Avenue and Kensington Avenue.<br /><br />

 Harbourfront Centre

-Address: 235 Queen's Way Toronto
+Address: 235 Queens Way Toronto

-With an idyllic setting right beside the lake, the Harbourfront Centre is the spiritual heart of the city where locals gather on weekends for some gallery hopping, shopping, biking and concerts.
+With an idyllic setting right beside the lake, the Harbourfront Centre is the communal heart of the city, where locals gather on weekends for some gallery hopping, shopping, biking and concerts.
 Used as an industrial docklands for decades the abandoned warehouses and disintegrating factories have been transformed into a treasured recreational and cultural public space.
 Stroll along the waterside promenade, indulge in theatrical performances and browse craft boutiques or head to Queen's Quay Centre for some superb shopping.
-Year round events at this urban playground include film, dance, theatre, music, children's events and marine events.
+Year round events at this urban playground include film, dance, theatre, music, children's events and marine events.<br /><br />

 Hockey Hall of Fame